ggegoge/PyTDM/README.md

 >>> pytdm.mów("czuję, że będzie dziś dość średni dzień", "fr") czuję, że będzie dziś dość średni dzień
 ```
-And there is the function `pytdm.translacja.francyzuj` that works the same as `anglicyzuj` mentioned before but for french
+And there is the function `francyzuj` that works the same as `anglicyzuj` mentioned before but for french

 ---